-4The cool air smelled salty and damp.
-WE pulled our rain gear up over our heads and climbed aboard.
-Seagulls squawked and flew overhead as we pulled away from the dock.
 Your purpose for writing should guide how you write.
 Read the example below.
 It shows two sentences on the same topic.
 But each was written for a different purpose.

-Topic: a child in a robot costume Purpose: to amuse A kid dressed in boxes and tin cans clanked up our front steps
+Topic: a child in a robot cos Purpose: to amuse A kid dressed in boxes and stume tin cans clanked up our front steps

-Purpose: to frighten A terrifying creature slowly crept up to our doorbell
+Purpose: to frighten A terrifying creature slowly Purpose: to frighten A terrifying creature slowly crept up to our doorbell

-Write two sentences on each topic.
-Make each sentence serve a different purpose.
+Write two sentences on each purpose. ch topic.
+Make each sentence serve a different

 Topic: Soaring in a hang glider

-Purpose: to thrill\\\\\\

 Purpose: to caution against

 Topic: your sisters new outfit

 Purpose: to flatter

-Purpose : to hide your disklike
+Purpose : to hide your dislil ke

 Make each dull sentence better.
-Add precise nouns and vivid verbs and adjectives
+Add precise nouns and vivid verbs and adject ives

 1. The first day of vacation is so good.

 2. It's nice to get a chance to be lazy.

 3. I don't have to get up early unless I want to.

 4. Well, it is harder to see my friends.

 5. There will be no homework tonight.

 6. Today we went to pick up my new dog.

-Write the day s of the week ------- ----- ----- ------ ----- ------
+Write the days of the week

+·

 Write the months of the year